 Materials, Quality, and Comfort

-The Rai Penta on the other hand is a full metal - CNC aluminum chassis.
-The shell is milled from a solid piece of aluminum, and is thus much lighter than the body of the Rai Solo.
-One feature that helps the Penta in overall comfort is the Pressure Equalization System (PES).
+The Rai Penta is built incredibly well.
+It’s a full metal – CNC aluminum chassis.
+The shell is milled from a solid piece of aluminum and is thus much lighter than the body of the Rai Solo, their entry level IEM.
+One feature that helps the Rai Penta in overall comfort is the Pressure Equalization System (PES).
 Airflow control helps regulate internal chamber pressure through the finely tuned PES design in front and behind the driver assembly.
 This helps to relieve the pressure inside the canal after the seal is made.
-Usually if the ear tips are too large then they can create pressure and discomfort in the ear canal for the user, often creating an unpleasant listening experience for any amount of time.
+Usually if the ear tip is too large then it can create pressure and discomfort in the ear canal for the user, often creating an unpleasant listening experience for any amount of time.

-Shape-wise the two bodies are quite similarly anatomical.
 Meze Audio did their research when it comes to design.
 Attention to details to an extreme: round, soft edges designed to embrace the natural curves from one’s ear and to fit perfectly.
-The Rai Penta is slightly wider and deeper; as mentioned previously, this makes for a more solid fit and seal for me personally, but both shell designs are quite comfortable.
+The Rai Penta is slightly wider and deeper than the Rai Solo which makes for a more solid fit and seal for me personally.
 It’s likely the Penta shell is larger due to the fact that it has 4 more drivers in it than the Solo.
-I’ve spent hours upon hours in the office listening with the Solo and Penta, both with very little fatigue.
-The Penta outperforms the Solo however merely due to the fact that they fit and seal in my ear much better.
+I’ve spent hours upon hours in the office listening to the Penta, with very little fatigue.
 With very little pressure and weight, most of the time I can’t even tell they are there.

 The Rai Penta utilizes a premium rhodium-plated 3.5mm and mmcx connectors.
 Rhodium is corrosion proof, whereas gold-plated materials deteriorate over time and wear and tear from use (connecting and disconnecting).
-They are very nice connectors and a nice addition to make sure your investment not only looks and feels premium, but sounds premium as well.
+They are lovely connectors and a nice addition to make sure your investment not only looks and feels premium but sounds premium as well.
 You can be assured that ten years from now your connectors will sound just as good as the first day you plugged them in.